+- (45) a.
+The glass broke a crooked break.

 - b.
-She arrived a glamorous arrival. - c.
+She arrived a glamorous arrival.

+- c.
 It emerged a strange emergence.

 The verbs here themselves are achievements, denoting an endpoint.
 Adding the CO then means the sentence represents the results of results, which is tautological.

-This can be represented as following constructional constraints.
+This can be represented as following constructional constraints: